RainbowTabitha/PartyPlanner64/README.md

 PartyPlanner64 is web-based so installation is not needed.
 A [running copy](http://partyplanner64.github.io/PartyPlanner64) is hosted from this repository.
 Chrome and Firefox are the supported browsers for this project.

-It is highly recommended to read [**this**](https://github.com/PartyPlanner64/PartyPlanner64/wiki/Creating-a-Board) before creating a board with .
+It is highly recommended to read [**this**](https://github.com/PartyPlanner64/PartyPlanner64/wiki/Creating-a-Board) before creating a board.
 This documentation highlights some common mistakes made while using PartyPlanner64.

 The [wiki](https://github.com/PartyPlanner64/PartyPlanner64/wiki) has additional information about the editor, as well as technical documentation on the game itself.